gregorkoenig/gregorkoenig.github.io/index.md

 permalink: /
 profile:
   align: right
-  image: gregor2024.png
+  image: gregor2024.jpeg
 published: true
 ---

   Hi, I am a professional, self-motivated, and open-minded person with experience as `engineering manager`, `software engineer`, international `project manager`, and `lecturer`.
 I am passionate about technology and developing amazing solutions together with like-minded people.

-  My technological focus lies on the research and development of secure communication and connectivity, (bio-)signal-processing, safety-critical embedded real-time systems, and their application in different fields.
+  My core competencies as engineering and people manager lie in creating `trustful spaces` to `enable people` to develop their professional careers, strive in their roles, and live up to their full potential.
+This establishes a basis for to `successfully deliver outcomes` with teams and internal as well as external peers.

-  Currently I work as an `engineering lead` at `Barracuda Networks` in Vienna, Austria.
+  Currently I work as an `engineering manager` at `Barracuda Networks` in Vienna, Austria, where I lead a team of talented engineers who develop the CG Firewall Control Center, a central component of the market-leading CG Firewall product for globally distributed large-scale enterprise networks.

   [Here you can find more about my professional career.](https://gregorkoenig.github.io/professional)

   I love `science` and I hold a `PhD` in Biomedical Engineering from the `Medical Univerity of Vienna` and a `MSc` in Computer Science from the Univerity of Salzburg.

   [Here you can find more about my academic background.](https://gregorkoenig.github.io/academic)